LeticiaIruela/Project_IV/README.md

 In this project, we have obtained the RFM (Recency, Frequency, Monetary) scores from the provided data.
 RFM analysis is a powerful technique used to segment customers based on their purchase behavior and value.
 By leveraging RFM scores, we can identify different customer segments with varying levels of engagement and prioritize marketing efforts accordingly.

-## Strategy
+## Strategy & Metholody
 The strategy employed in this project involves the following steps:

-1. **Data Retrieval**: Utilizing SQL, customer data is extracted from the SuperStore database.
+1. **Data Retrieval**: Utilizing Python, customer data is extracted from the SuperStore database.
 This data includes information such as purchase history, customer demographics, and order details.

 2. **RFM Analysis**: Using Python, RFM scores are calculated for each customer based on the recency of their last purchase, the frequency of their purchases, and the monetary value of their transactions.
 These scores provide a quantitative measure of customer engagement and value.